-To enter the World Time Mode

-Use (§) to select the World Time Mode (WT) as shown on page E-30.
+To enter the World Time Mode To enter the World Time Mode Use (B) to select the World Time Mode (WT) as shown on page E-20.
 This causes WT to appear on the digital display.
 After one second, the hour and minute hands move to indicate the time in the current World Time City.
 The second hand points to the city code of the currently selected World Time City.
 The digital display shows the current time in the Home City.

-- To check whether the indicated World Time City time is a.m. or p.m., press (a).
+To check whether the indicated World Time City time is a.m. or p.m., press (a).
 This will cause the second hand to move to A (a.m.) or P (p.m.)
-The second hand will return to regular timekeeping after about three seconds - three seconds.
+The second hand will return to regular timekeeping after about three seconds. three seconds